golioth/docs/docs/cloud/2-output-streams/6-datacake/1-overview.md

 [Follow this tutorial](https://docs.datacake.de/integrations/golioth) to create a complete integration between Golioth and Datacake through a Datacake output stream.

-In this tuto you will see how to:
+In this tutorial you will see how to:
 - Create devices on Datacake
 - Create the datacake integration in Golioth
 - Test the integration